fiullax/soundcli/README.md

-# SoundKey
+# Soundcli
-A simple soundcloud's playlist player controlled by shortcut.
+A (very) simple soundcloud's playlist player controlled by cli.